Charles Bassey: San Antonio Spurs (2022–2025)

 On October 24, 2022, the San Antonio Spurs announced that they had signed Bassey to a two-way contract, splitting time with the Spurs' NBA G League affiliate, the Austin Spurs.
 He was named to the G League's inaugural Next Up Game for the 2022–23 season.
 On February 14, 2023, the Spurs converted Bassey's deal to a four-year, $10.2 million standard contract.
 On March 14, during a 132–114 win over the Orlando Magic, he suffered a left knee injury.
 The next day, the Spurs announced that Bassey was diagnosed with a non-displaced fracture of his left patella, ending his season.
 In December 2023, Bassey tore his left anterior cruciate ligament (ACL), prematurely ending another season.
 On July 8, 2024, Bassey was waived by the Spurs only to be re-signed nine days later.

 On July 11, 2025, Bassey played for the Boston Celtics in the 2025 NBA Summer League.
 On September 10, Bassey signed with the Atlanta Hawks.
 He was waived prior to the start of the regular season on October 18.

 Memphis Grizzlies (2025)

 On October 26, 2025, the Memphis Grizzlies signed Bassey to a 10-day hardship contract.
+Bassey made two appearances for Memphis, averaging 3.5 points, 7.5 rebounds, and 1.0 assist.

+Santa Cruz Warriors (2025–2026)

+On December 27, 2025, Bassey signed with the Santa Cruz Warriors of the NBA G League.

+Second stint with Philadelphia 76ers (2026)

+On January 26, 2026, Bassey signed a 10-day contract with the Philadelphia 76ers.
+On February 5, Bassey signed another 10-day contract with the 76ers.
+He made one appearance for the team, recording two points and one block.
+Upon the expiration of his second 10-day deal, Bassey returned to Santa Cruz.

+Boston Celtics

+On March 15, 2026, Bassey signed a 10-day contract with the Boston Celtics.
+On March 25, Bassey signed another 10-day contract with the Celtics.
+In five total appearances for Boston, he averaged 2.8 points and 1.2 rebounds.

+Golden State Warriors (2026–present)

+On April 5, 2026, Bassey signed a contract with the Golden State Warriors for the rest of the season.
+On April 7, he recorded 14 points, 12 rebounds, two steals, and two blocks in a 110–105 victory over the Sacramento Kings.

+On July 9, 2026, Bassey re-signed with the Warriors on a one–year contract.